yshmarov/actsastenant-demo/README.md

 https://github.com/scambra/devise_invitable

 1. Basic multitenant +
-* Human can create user.+
+* User can register in the application.+
 * User can create many tenants.+
-* When a user creates a tenant, he becomes a tenant member.+
+* When a user creates a tenant, he becomes a tenant member. +
+* User can see a list of tenants where he is a member (my_tenants scope).+
-* User can see only tenants where he is a member.+
+* User can see only tenants where he is a member.-

 1.1.
 Users
 * Users can exist without belonging to a member or a tenant. +
 * User table and user show pages exist. +

 1.2.
 Tenants
-* My tenants scope +
 * All tenants scope +

 1.2. devise_invitable - new user, new member +